calarts/thetonalligand.com/content/overview/_index.md

 ### 11) how does musical communication (music qua music) compare to this cellular system? i.e. can musicians reach people through combinations of notes and rhythms?

 Because music is something which communicates otherwise incommunicable ideas, I would say the binds it produces between humans might share some similarities with the binds produced between molecules.
-It can make us feel a certain way- think of the innate (even biological)? desire for music which evokes specific emotional responses to suit different situations.
+It can make us feel a certain way- think of the innate, perhaps even biological, desire for music which evokes specific emotional responses to suit different situations.